arcadas/turtlesim-ros-docker-js/README.md

     roscore
 ```

-## Catkin
+## Catkin Workspace

-Create a Catkin workspace on host computer in the project directory:
+On host computer in the project directory:

 ```sh
 mkdir catkin_ws